Chapter 1:

 “How long?” he repeated with a side glimpse.
 “This is the new world.”

-“Gabriel, I—I got everything,” the young woman whispered while rolling his “r”.
+“Gabriel, I—I got everything,” the young woman whispered with a noted accent.

 “What things?” she asked, meeting their pensive gaze.

-Celeste followed between them; Johnny’s shotgun raised to covering the narrow path behind them.
-The near-empty aisles shelved worthless trinkets no one collected during the riots.
-Gabriel measured his breathing, hoping she would remain calm after leaving the fog’s lighting.
-She’d accidentally clench the fabric of his jacket before turning on her flashlight.
-A shaken halo guided their path forward, casting shadows along the hallway exit.
+Gabriel guided them toward the back of the store.
+Celeste followed between them.
+Johnny raised his shotgun raised as they reached the end.
+The near-empty aisles shelved worthless trinkets no one wanted during the riots.
+Gabriel kept a measured breath, hoping she would remain calm after leaving the fog’s lighting.
+She’d accidentally clenched the fabric of his jacket before turning on her flashlight.
+A shaken halo guided their path forward and cast shadows against the double-door exit.

 “Easy there,” he muttered, looking over his shoulder.